-A. Students Who Sign Approved Admission of Academic Misconduct Forms

-Students who sign Admission of Academic Misconduct forms shall receive the grading penalty noted on the form.
-Students will also receive a letter of reprimand from the Dean.
-The form and the letter of reprimand will be retained in the student's file, but shall not be recorded on the student's permanent academic record.
+A. Students Who Sign Approved Admission of Academic Misconduct Forms file, but shall not be recorded on the student's permanent academic record.
 The reprimand will not be made public when records or transcripts are sent out.
 It may, however, be considered when imposing sanctions for future offenses.